jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

       with self.assertRaises(ZeroDivisionError):
           1 / 0

-the terminal shows passing tests.
+the terminal shows passing tests

 ----